 Image by Solipsist

-It can be a terrible pain to move into a new home and find out that just around the corner is a late night bar, or a road that doesn't quite down until 4 in the morning, but you don't have to suffer in silence (or the lack thereof).
+It can be a terrible pain to move into a new home and find out that just around the corner is a late night bar or a road that doesn't quiet down until 4 in the morning, but you don't have to suffer in silence (or the lack thereof).

 We often have clients inquiring as to what benefits they can expect from installing acoustic insulation windows in their property, and whether it is actually worth them doing.